Marvin Hamilton: Club career

 Hamilton then re-signed for Whitehawk for the start of the 2016–17 season.

 He re-signed for Whitehawk for the start of the 2019–20 season but announced he was leaving at the end of the curtailed 2020–21 season, to pursue opportunities in Sri Lanka.

-In September 2022, Hamilton signed for Hythe Town.
+In September 2022, Hamilton signed for Hythe Town, but missed the Isthmian League South East Division play-off final defeat against his former club Whitehawk through injury.
+He then left Reachfields to sign for FC Baresi in the Essex Alliance Football League Senior Division (step 7), returning to Hythe Town in November 2023.

 International career

 Hamilton was eligible to represent England, Nigeria and Sri Lanka.
 He was first called up to the Sri Lankan national team, for which he qualifies through his mother, on 7 May 2019.
 This was for the upcoming FIFA World Cup Qatar 2022 & AFC Asian Cup 2023 Preliminary Joint Qualification Round 1.
 However, he could not make it to the Sri Lankan squad at that time due to certain formalities and procedures being uncompleted.
 He played in a friendly warmup match against Qatar in 2018.

 In May 2021, he received a call-up from the Football Federation of Sri Lanka to play in the 2022 FIFA World Cup qualifiers against Lebanon and South Korea.
 He made his senior international debut on 5 June 2021, in a 3–2 defeat against Lebanon.
 Then on 4 October, Hamilton scored his first goal against Nepal in a 3–2 defeat at the 2021 SAFF Championship.